 Traveling to Campus

-Whether you're traveling to campus by public transportation, driving, or riding a Divvy bike, be sure to check out the resources below to plan your trip and possible discounts.
+Whether you're traveling to campus by public transportation, driving, or riding a Divvy bike, be sure to check out the resources below to plan your trip and learn about possible discounts.

 When riding the bus or train, visit the CTA and Metra websites for up-to-date information regarding safety precautions, schedules, as well as various travel tips and tools.